 - 7. Admit.

 - 8. Admit.

 - 9. Admit.

 - 10. Admit.

-- 11. These Defendants deny the allegations contained in Paragraph 11 to the extent they refer to these Defendants.
-Defendants are without knowledge or information sufficient to

-form a belief as to the truthfulness of the remaining allegations contained in Paragraph 11 and therefore deny the same.
+- 11. These Defendants deny the allegations contained in Paragraph 11 to the extent they refer to these Defendants but admit that R. Gregory Shepard is a resident of the state of Utah.
+Defendants are without knowledge or information sufficient to form a belief as to the truthfulness of the remaining allegations contained in Paragraph 11 and therefore deny the same.
+Further, R. Gregory Shepard denies the allegations that he acted on behalf of RaPower-3 as a manager, director, and/or officer at any time and denies the remaining allegations of Paragraph

-12. Defendants admit that Neldon Johnson is a resident of the State of Utah and that he was a manager and officer of RaPower-3, IAS, and LTB, but Defendants deny the remaining allegations contained in Paragraph 12.

-13. These Defendants deny the allegations contained in Paragraph 13 to the extent they refer to these Defendants.
+- 12. Defendants are without information and belief as to any claimed residency of Defendant Neldon Johnson but admit, upon information and belief, that he was a manager and officer of RaPower-3, IAS, and LTB, but Defendants deny the remaining allegations contained in Paragraph 12. - 13.
+These Defendants deny the allegations contained in Paragraph 13 to the extent they refer to these Defendants but admit that Roger Freeborn is a resident of the state of Oregon.
 Defendants are without knowledge or information sufficient to form a belief as to the truthfulness of the remaining allegations contained in Paragraph 13 and therefore deny the same.